Is Oatmeal Vegan? Which Ones Are Vegan?

 Vegan Oatmeal Brands

-The following is a list of companies available in the US that sell oats/oatmeal and are (in our best estimate) vegan friendly.
+The following is a list of companies available in the US that have vegan friendly oatmeal products (to the best of our knowledge at least).

 Disclaimer: This is not a comprehensive list.